dominique-vassard/docker-training/a-clairvoyant-app/README.md

 # Part 2: A clairvoyant application

 ## 0. Goal
-We're going to build a very simple application that telles the future given an astrological sign.
+We're going to build a very simple application that tells the future given an astrological sign.
-Application will just provides a prediction foir a given astrological sign.
+Application will just provides a prediction for a given astrological sign.

 ## 1. First version